Welcome to Pre-Prep

 Whilst in Pre-Prep, the children will have built up their self-confidence, many will have taken roles on the School Council, they will have led class assemblies and Chapel services, and taken part in productions, concerts and sports days.
 Children can also sing in the Pre-Prep choir who perform in Chapel services during the year and at the Pre-Prep concert.

-In the Lent Term, the children are assessed for entry to Prep and at this time they will be considered for the 7+ Scholarships.
 The move up to Prep is a seamless transition, and the children all look forward to the excitement of joining the Houses and accessing further facilities and specialist teaching.